Sofia Vicoveanca: Personal life

 Sofia Vicoveanca was married to Suceava-based journalist Victor Micu, who died in April 2001 at the age of 70.
 He had worked for forty years at the newspaper "Zori noi" in Suceava.
 Together, Sofia and Victor had one son.

 Beyond music

 Sofia Vicoveanca has played roles in several Romanian films, demonstrating unexpected dramatic talent, and has published two volumes of poetry: Dureri ascunse (1996) and Cu inima-n palme (2004).

+A boulevard in Suceava is named after her.